The short answer

 Best for: Sales teams focused on LinkedIn prospecting workflows

-LeadIQ integrates tightly with LinkedIn and Salesforce, making it ideal for teams whose prospecting workflow lives in the browser.
+LeadIQ integrates tightly with LinkedIn and Salesforce.
+If your prospecting workflow lives in the browser and your CRM is Salesforce, the fit is natural.

 Strengths: